Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/trace_management.md

 Serialization is ensured by an internal flag setting mechanism, which enables message exchanges and synchronization of Transfer CFT tasks.

-The collection operation does not pre-empt or significantly disturb other Transfer CFT mechanisms.
+The collection operation does not pre- empt or significantly disturb other Transfer CFT mechanisms.

 Consequently, if there is a bottleneck in the flag